 3. What tools or tests am I using to conduct this research?

 Once you have your objective and know who you want to target, you’ll need to identify next just how you want to get those results.
 Surveys are the bread and butter of research, but you can take it a step further with message testing to gauge demographics and focus groups to determine real-world responses beyond what a survey can tell you.
 Perhaps more than anything else, the most important tool you can invest in on this front is a research analyst.
-Having a specialized data guru on hand who can interpret the data and generate your key findings makes all the difference in whether or not your research will pay off.
+Having a specialized data expert on hand who can interpret the data and generate your key findings makes all the difference in whether or not your research will pay off.